FinnakaLite/IM-Nett/content/Proxmox Guides/Getting Started.md

 In your web browser open https://172.20.0.10:8006/, this is the control panel for Proxmox, I suggest bookmarking this web address as you will use it a lot.
 Now login using your IM-ID username and password.
 If you have forgotten your password please look at **xxinsert herexx** or speak to a teacher if that doesnt work.

 ### Creating your Private Network:
-Before we get started download and install the OpenConnect client here: [Download OpenConnect VPN for Windows](https://gui.openconnect-vpn.net/download/)
+Before starting please download the WireGuard client here: [Installation - WireGuard](https://www.wireguard.com/install/)

 Just like any other network, you need a router to do NAT.
 For this we have the openwrt-vpn template which you will copy.